What Is a Merchant Acquirer?

 Merchant service providers equip registered businesses with an individual merchant account and merchant identification number (MIN).

-In addition to handling electronic payments and providing a payment terminal for physical and e-commerce companies, merchant service providers typically offer merchant services, such as software for the tracking of sales, fraud and chargeback management solutions, enhanced security policies and 24/7 customer support.
+In addition to handling electronic payments and providing a payment terminal for physical and e-commerce companies, merchant service providers typically offer merchant services, such as software for the tracking of sales, fraud and chargeback management solutions, enhanced security policies, and 24/7 customer support.

 Payment Service Providers

-A payment service provider (PSP) or merchant aggregator is a third-party site that processes credit card payments, debit card payments and alternative payment methods through a single merchant account that is shared by all of its members.
+A payment service provider (PSP) or merchant aggregator is a third-party site that processes credit card payments, debit card payments, and alternative payment methods through a single merchant account that is shared by all of its members.

 The fundamental difference is that instead of requiring their members (“sub-merchants”) to have their own merchant identification number, the PSP acts as the payment facilitator and sets its own transaction fees to cover the payment costs incurred by the acquiring bank.

-Established businesses will need a merchant service provider and merchant identification number to prevent any limits on card transactions.
+Established businesses will need a merchant service provider and a merchant identification number to prevent any limits on card transactions.
 In both cases, providing your goods and services reliably and working hard to prevent chargebacks will make it easier to find the right acquirer to partner with your business.

 A.J.
 Almeda E-Commerce Expert